How to Prepare for College, the Estate Planning Way

 You should also consider whether a Living Will (Advanced Directive for a Natural Death) would be a good idea.

 Talk to your child!!!

 Make sure your child understands you are not trying to undermine his or her independence.
 This is not a way for you to exert control.
 Explain that these are tools that will allow you to help your child, as you have done for your child's entire life.
 In an emergency, your child will want his or her parent making decisions about what's best, not the hospital and certainly not the court.

 Young adults think they are invincible and that they are going to live forever (I remember a time when I thought 30 was old.
 How foolish was I. Haha).
 But, we live in a world where tomorrow is not guaranteed.
-Your child's future is not worth the risk!
+Take the right steps to help secure your child's future!